 Data Collection Notes:

-Sample: A cross-section of the population living in private households in the continental United States.
+Sample: The sample was drawn as a cross-section of the population living in private households in the continental United States.
 Transients, residents of institutions, and persons living on military reservations were not represented.
 A multistage, stratified probability sample of dwelling units was drawn in 66 primary sampling units (the 12 largest metropolitan areas and 54 other areas, selected on the basis of various controls).
+A unique aspect of the sampling design, characteristic of Omnibus surveys, was the respondent selection process which made use of the "head of household" concept.
+In the families with unmarried heads of household only the head was interviewed, and if the heads of household were married, either spouse was randomly selected and interviewed; no other household members were eligible for selection, which may have introduced some bias in the attempt to represent the universe.

 Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: